Glaucoma- Causes, Types, Symptoms, Diagnosis, and Treatment

 As one of the most specialized ocular health practices in India, the Department of Ophthalmology at Manipal Hospitals provides patients with access to expert diagnostics and care that includes interventional procedures and surgery.

-The Department of Ophthalmology at Manipal Hospitals is the best eye hospital in Dwarka, Delhi, founded in the year 2018 and is managed by Goyal Eye Institute, Patel Nagar.
+The Department of Ophthalmology at Manipal Hospitals is the best eye hospital in Delhi, founded in the year 2018 and is managed by Goyal Eye Institute, Patel Nagar.
 Some eye diseases require specialist consults and technology that are available at our Patel Nagar Center.
 We can plan hassle-free referrals for this.
-Once the required consultation, diagnostic test or procedure is completed, we continue your follow-up monitoring at Manipal Hospital, Dwarka.
+Once the required consultation, diagnostic test or procedure is completed, we continue your follow-up monitoring at Manipal Hospital, Delhi.

 We have the best eye doctor in Delhi who are expert in performing cataract surgery using the latest technology.
 To date, we have performed more than 100 surgeries with over 99% satisfaction rate.

 We are the best specs removal clinic in Delhi for the last 30 years.
 Your specs removal procedure done at our Patel Nagar centre requires you to visit us only once.
-All follow-ups can be done at Manipal Hospital, Dwarka.
+All follow-ups can be done at Manipal Hospital, Delhi.

 Our entire team of retina care is trained at Sankara Netralaya, Chennai to ensure that your retina is in good hands.
 From early diabetic changes to complex retinal detachments, our dedicated retina team has you covered.